 The blacklegged tick and the groundhog tick transmit Powassan disease.
 Cases of the illness primarily occur in the northeastern states as well as the Great Lakes area.
 Signs and symptoms of infection can include fever, headache, vomiting, weakness, seizures and memory loss.

 The tick vector of this disease is the Gulf coast tick.
 This disease was first described and confirmed in 2004 and is now considered to be a tick-borne disease risk in the southern states.

 Southern tick associated rash illness (STARI)

 STARI is a red rash that expands around the site of a lone star tick bite.
+The disease occurs in the southeastern and eastern states.
 Symptoms may also include fatigue, headache, fever and muscle pains.
 The STARI rash is similar in appearance to the rash of someone who has the early stage rash from Lyme disease.
 Individuals who contract STARI are more likely to recall tick bites and experience fewer symptoms than Lyme disease patients.
 Of course, any rash that occurs on a patient should be examined and the cause diagnosed by a medical professional.